-Prerequisite(s): 801-195 Written Communication or 801-151 or 801-136 English Composition 1 or 801-219 English Composition 1
+Prerequisite(s): 801-136 English Composition 1 or 801-219 English Composition 1 or 801-195 Written Communication or 801-151

 801-198 | Speech // 3 Credits

 Explores the fundamentals of effective oral presentation to small and large groups.
 Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques, and other essential elements of speaking successfully, including the listening process, form the basis of the course.